lotengdev/lotengdev-web/README.md

 ### Commit Your Changes

 1. **Stage your changes:**

 ```bash
 git add .
 ```

-2. *Commit your changes with a descriptive message:*
+2. _Commit your changes with a descriptive message:_

 ```bash
 git commit -m "Add feature: [brief description]"
 ```

 ### Push to Your Fork

-*Push your changes to your forked repository:*
+_Push your changes to your forked repository:_

 ```bash
 git push origin my-feature-branch
 ```

 ## Create a Pull Request

-1. *Go to the original repository and click on "Pull Requests."*
+1. _Go to the original repository and click on "Pull Requests."_
-2. *Click "New Pull Request."*
+2. _Click "New Pull Request."_
-3. *Select your branch and provide a description of your changes.*
+3. _Select your branch and provide a description of your changes._
-4. *Click "Create Pull Request."*
+4. _Click "Create Pull Request."_

 ## Waiting for Review

-*A project maintainer will review your pull request.
-Be open to feedback, and feel free to ask questions or discuss any requested changes.*
+## _A project maintainer will review your pull request.
+Be open to feedback, and feel free to ask questions or discuss any requested changes._
----

 # 📬 Have suggestions, ideas, or questions?

 Submit them by [opening a new issue](https://github.com/Loteng-Dev/lotengdev-web/issues/new)
 or join the Lotengdev Telegram Group.